 I was born and raised, in a tiny tranquil village of Aith-Irathen in the mountainous region of Kabylie, northeast of Algiers, Algeria.
 Since I was the youngest of my siblings, all the women of my family kept a close eye on me.
-One way to keep me occupied was to spend lots of time in the kitchen because that is the center of our universe…our home.
+One way I had to keep me occupied was to spend lots of time in the kitchen because that is the center of our universe…our home.

 Surrounded by women prepping and preparing all the elements of our daily meal was intriguing and pleasurable.
 When there were festivities ahead, the preparation would go into overdrive with everyone coming together to make conscientiously elaborate dishes.
-Often the women would sing praises to the Lord and ask for blessings for our meal.
+Often the women would sing praises to the Lord and ask for his blessings for our meal.

-Growing up I remember getting close to home and smelling the wonderful and alluring aromas: cinnamon, saffron, ginger and coriander, simmering lamb, beef, chicken, squash and peppers.
+Growing up I remember getting close to home and smelling, the wonderful and alluring aromas: cinnamon, saffron, ginger and coriander, simmering lamb, beef, chicken, squash and peppers.
 Soon I would accurately guess what delicious plates awaited me at home.

 Sharing a meal prepared with care and love is the fundamental basis for a family, a clan or a tribe.
 The dishes unite us and create a web of trust and love and are never a burden to prepare.
 From my little village, I began to travel the world.
-Since my teenage years, I have visited over 30 countries, lived on three continents, learned some new languages and cultures, studied in worldwide renowned universities and business schools.
+Since my teenage years, I have visited over 30 countries, lived on four continents, learned some new languages and cultures, studied in worldwide renowned universities and business schools.
 With post-graduate degrees in business and economics, it seemed my destiny was set for corporate management and for much of my adult life I did just that.
 But somewhere along the way, the God of destiny took me in a slow but distinct turn.